Welcome to Friesen Sport & Performance Psychology–UNTIL FURTHER NOTICE ALL SESSIONS WILL BE DONE VIRTUALLY OR BY PHONE

 If you like to listen to your books, ACHIEVE is also available in audiobook format through Audible.com or iTunes!

-Click here to listen to a sample of the Achieve:
+Click below to listen to a sample of the audio version of Achieve:

 To learn more about how the NBA’s Portland Trail Blazers are using neurofeedback and biofeedback, to improve their game, click HERE.